nhatthaiquang-agilityio/nhatthaiquang-agilityio/README.md

     - Azure DevOps & Github Actions
 + 😄 I would like to learn new things.
 + ⚡ Fun fact: love travelling and explore the culture.
++ 🌱 I’m currently learning React & Next.js, React Native.
-+ Currently, I have been working on Angular 12, .NET6 and Azure DevOps.
++ 🔭 Currently, I have been working on Angular 12, .NET6 and Azure DevOps.